 - Strong communication in return for the flexibility that remote working offers

-- That you meaningfully over-communicate
+- That you intentionally over-communicate

 - That you share your work and thinking regularly.
 Providing visibility and context is essential

 - That you respond timely.
 We shouldn’t expect immediate replies (mark urgent when necessary) but we should all get back to messages within a day

 - That you communicate in public channels as much as possible